C Case: Reaction

-The then Roman Catholic Archbishop of Dublin, Desmond Connell, strongly criticised the ruling; however, he declined to fund a Supreme Court challenge.
+The Roman Catholic Archbishop of Dublin, Desmond Connell, strongly criticised the ruling; however, he declined to fund a Supreme Court challenge.

 Archbishop Connell claimed that abortion caused mental health problems:

 Youth Defence picketed the home of EHB Chair Róisín Shortall because she did not stop the case.

 The Pro Life Campaign criticised the EHB, and called for a full inquiry.

 Legacy

 The woman at the centre of the case has occasionally spoken about her experiences, but not revealed her identity.
 She found the abortion traumatic, and did not understand what was going on at the time.
 She did not know that she would be getting an abortion, and thought that the hospital was going to deliver her baby.
 She eventually named and sought a death certificate for the aborted child.
 She has expressed that she wishes the child would have been put up for adoption.
 She made numerous attempts on her own life following the procedure, but eventually gave birth to a son who helps keep her mentally stable.

-In 2009, the rapist was sentenced to 21 years for another rape, this time of an 86-year-old woman in 2008.
+Post Trial Developments

+Simon McGinley was released from Arbour Hill Prison in November 2003.
+In 2009, McGinley was sentenced to 21 years in prison after being found guilty of the rape of an 86-year-old woman in Monaghan the previous year.
+McGinley was again released from Arbour Hill prison in September 2022 and thereafter moved to the Dundalk area, with the conditions of his release resulting in him being banned from engaging in door-to-door sales and from cold calling to stranger's houses.

+McGinley was remanded in custody to Cloverhill Prison in August 2023 after alleged breaches of the conditions of his release, relating to him cold calling to a house in County Louth regarding the sale of a car and intimidating a teenage girl who lived there.
+McGinley was also accused of breaching the conditions of the Sex Offenders Act in February 2023 at an address in Skerries, where he was caught power washing the driveway of an elderly lady.
+In January 2024, the charge of breaching the Sex Offenders Act in Skerries was struck out after the alleged injured party disclosed that she did not want to attend court.
+However, McGinley was convicted of breaching the Sex Offenders Act in County Louth and sentenced to 30 months in prison, as well as having the suspended portion of a previous sentence he received for rape reactivated.
+McGinley was finally released from the Midlands Prison in early July 2025.

+The 2018 abortion referendum, held in May 2018, approved an amendment replacing the wording of Article 40.3.3° with a permissive clause allowing legislation by the Oireachtas.
+Legislation regulating abortion, the Health (Regulation of Termination of Pregnancy) Act 2018, was enacted in December 2018.
+Abortion services began on 1 January 2019.